axelvaldez/radical-companies/_posts/rstartups/2023-04-11-rbuddyneighbor-revised.markdown

 title:    "rBuddyNeighbor Revisited"
 subtitle: "TEMPLATE"
 authors:  "Matt Perez"
-image:    "icon-buddyneighbor.svg"
+image:    "icon-rbuddyneighbor.svg"
 ---

 <div style="display: none; ">
  <p>Politics is local, it starts at the grassroots.
-BuddyNeighbor build communities of neighbors who know each other, can talk to each other, and can act together.</p>
+RBuddyneighbor build communities of neighbors who know each other, can talk to each other, and can act together.</p>
 </div>

 <h1>Origin Story</h1>